 - 1 egg

-- With a stand mixer, using the dough hook, add the flour, sugar, salt, and cold butter pieces.
+- With a blender, using the dough hook, add the flour, sugar, salt, and cold butter pieces.
 Mix until the butter is grape sized.
 If you don’t have a stand mixer, you can use a hand mixer, food processor, or mix by hand.

 - In a separate bowl, mix together the water and egg, then add to the mixture.
 Continue to mix until the water is just barely absorbed.
 Remove and wrap in plastic wrap, then chill for at least an hour (or until ready to use).